Fresh Pesto Sauce alla Genovese

 Directions

-3. Finely mince basil leaves.
+3. Finely mince the basil leaves.

 Storage